Allegiance STEAM Academy Monthly Enrichment Updates

 Whether you have five minutes or five hours, there's a meaningful way for you to participate and support your child's enrichment journey at Allegiance STEAM Academy.

-Join us for enrichment showcases at STEAM Live, musical performances, and Student-Led Celebrations throughout the year.
+Join us for Spring Concert performances, STEAM Lab showcases, Spring Field Day, and Spring Celebration events throughout the year.
 Volunteer opportunities include helping with events, sharing career expertise, or supporting classroom activities.

 • 2nd Grade Suessical Performances (February 4)